Understand the Process to Commit 100% to the Process

 For many decades, a battle has raged in endurance sports about how much Capacity versus Utilization training is optimal for endurance performance.
 The debate surrounds how much of each form of training is appropriate when considering the high-level performance – and longevity – of an athlete.

 Capacity Training (also known as Aerobic Base Training) is training aimed at improving the long-term performance of an athlete through a high volume of low-intensity training that develops a long list of metabolic adaptations tailored for endurance performance.
 An endurance athlete can never have too much aerobic capacity.

 Utilization Training (also known as High Intensity Training: HIT or HIIT) is needed if an athlete wants to peak and achieve their best results.
 It typically mimics the specific demands of races and includes faster pace tempo and interval workouts that rapidly improve the short-term performance of an athlete.
 Utilization training seductively results in rapid fitness gains, but also reduces the athlete’s capacity unless it is offset with capacity training.

-The outcome was clear: athletes who train with a large volume of low-intensity capacity training – with smaller doses of event-specific high-intensity utilization training performed close to races – have superior race outcomes than athletes who don’t train with this approach.
-The best results tended to come with a balance of 80-90% capacity training with 10-20% of utilization training in the overall yearly volume).
-It doesn’t matter if the endurance sport is rowing, cross-country skiing, cycling, track, or trail-running etc… the same training balance invariably wins out when it comes to optimally maximising human endurance performance.
+The outcome was pretty clear: athletes who train with a large volume of low-intensity capacity training – with smaller doses of event-specific high-intensity utilization training performed close to races – have superior race and performance outcomes than athletes who don’t train with this approach.
+The best results tended to come with a balance of 80-90% capacity training, sprinkled with 10-20% of utilization training across the overall yearly volume.2 It doesn’t matter if the endurance sport is rowing, cross-country skiing, cycling, track, or trail-running etc… the same training balance invariably wins out when it comes to optimally maximising human endurance performance.